 - Actual tax plus any RISDI you paid

 When calculating the allowable credit, prepare a separate calculation for each income item that is taxed at a different rate.
 For example, calculate your Part B income separately from your Part C income.

 Reporting on original tax return

-- Residents - Calculate the credit on the Schedule Z, Part 2, Line11 Worksheet Income Tax Paid to Another Jurisdiction, 2014 Form 1 Instructions (Pages 21-22).
-If you qualify, enter the amount from Line 9 of the worksheet on MA Form 1, Schedule Z, Part 2, Line 10.
-Enter the 2-letter state or jurisdiction postal code(s).
+- Residents - Calculate the credit on the Form 1 Worksheet for Income Tax Due Any other State.
+If you qualify, enter the amount from Line 9 of the worksheet on Form 1, Line 30.
+Complete and include Schedule OJC, Income Tax Due to Other Jurisdictions.

-- Part-year residents - Calculate the credit on the Schedule Z, Part 2, Line11 Worksheet Income Tax Paid to Another Jurisdiction, 2014 Form 1-NR/PY Instructions (Page 26).
-If you qualify, enter the amount from Line 9 of the worksheet on MA Form 1-NR/PY, Schedule Z, Part 2, Line 10.
-Enter the 2-letter state or jurisdiction postal code(s).
+- Part-year residents - Calculate the credit on the Form 1-NR/PY Worksheet for Taxes Due Any Other State (part-year residents only).
+If you qualify, enter the amount from Line 9 of the worksheet on Form 1-NR/PY, Line 34.
+Complete and include Schedule OJC, Income Tax Due to Other Jurisdictions.

 Documents to submit with abatement/amended tax return

 - Copy of your personal income tax return from the other state or jurisdiction

 - Copy of your Massachusetts Form 1 or 1-NR/PY Worksheet from the instruction booklet, showing correctly calculated credit